prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/sub-procedures.md

 End Sub
 ```

-Sub-procedure definitions begin with the statement `Private Sub`, followed on the same line by the name of the sub-procedure (in this case `DisplayMessage()`), followed by one or more lines of indented code, and finally concluding with the statement `End Sub`.
+Sub-procedure definitions begin with the statement `Private Sub`, followed on the same line by the name of the sub-procedure (in this case `DisplayMyMessage()`), followed by one or more lines of indented code, and finally concluding with the statement `End Sub`.

 Note the trailing parentheses in the sub-procedure's name.
 They not only visually indicate this statement is a procedure, but they also serve as a space to pass parameters (see below).

 #### Defining Sub-procedures with Parameters

-When necessary and appropriate, specify zero or more arguments (a.k.a. "parameters"), inside the parentheses part of the sub-procedure definition.
+When necessary and appropriate, specify one or more arguments (a.k.a. "parameters"), inside the parentheses part of the sub-procedure definition.
 The syntax for defining parameters is similar to the syntax for declaring variables, except a different keyword is used (either `ByVal` or `ByRef`).
+Use `ByVal` in most cases, but use `ByRef` if you need changes to the parameter to remain in memory after the function has finished execution.

 ```vb
 Private Sub DisplayCustomMessage(ByVal SomeMessage As String)